gbuzykin/lexegen/README.md

 Assume that we already have built this tool as `lexegen` executable, and we want to create a simple lexical analyzer, which extracts the following tokens from an input buffer: C-identifiers, unsigned integers, floating point numbers and C-strings.
-Also we want to skip C-comments and white-spaces.
+Also we want to skip C-comments and whitespace.

 Here is a source input file `test.lex` for this analyzer: